thephpleague/csv/docs/8.0/index.md

 PHP.
 The goal of the library is to be powerful while remaining lightweight, by utilizing PHP native classes whenever possible.

+## Notes

+By default, the mode for a `Reader::createFromPath()` is `'r+'` which looks for write permissions on the file and throws an Exception if the file cannot be opened with the permission set.
+For sake of clarity, it is strongly suggested to set `'r'` mode on the file to ensure it can be opened.

 ## Examples

 ### Parsing a document